HavierHeng/J-IT-Mobile-Robotics-Group7/Project/track_particle_localization/README.md

 This is as objects that are too close could just be due to some temporary images, while objects that are too far are too uncertain in position to be a good consideration for localization.

+We also abuse some region of interest, we can mask out background areas using opencv (same as what was done in track following).

 #### Sub Sub Problem: Visual Inertial Odometry woes
 We know how bad Visual Inertial Odometry based on the Zed2 camera can be.
 But this isn't a problem.
 This is as our particle filter does consider the uncertainty of a position of the car to apply the necessary translations and rotations to move each particle.
 Eventually, any new observations will cause a resampling, killing the bad hypotheis.

+#### Sub Sub Problem: /cmd_vel throttle might not be equal to how many m/s in real world, visual odometry as ground truth

+While using /cmd_vel works in simulations to update the dynamics model's linear x velocity, this is not the case in a real robot.
+Putting our throttle to the max value of 1.0 might not correspond 1:1 to the 1.0m/s in physical world assumption.

+Also because when we are testing the robot without battery, our robot is not even self-propelled since we don't actually move the robot via throttle but via carrying it around to simulate movement.

+We need to use a method to calculate the velocity of the robot.
+This can be done via taking the Zed2's IMU via the topic `/zed/zed_node/imu/data` for `IMU` messages containing the linear acceleration and angular velocity.

+IMU

 ### Sub-Problem 2: Custom YOLO Publisher for Position of objects in world with
 The second sub problem is about the YOLO model used for image classification.